 If you find yourself outside the UK and want to watch one of the Champions League games, don't worry about geo-blocks on your account – simply grab a VPN and follow the instructions above to live stream the action.

-How to live stream UEFA Champions League in the US
+UEFA Champions League live stream: watch the round of 16 soccer in the US

 Following TNT's acquisition of the Champions League and Europa League football rights, it will be showing more than 340 matches across the two competitions this season.